KarlsruheGraphGeneration/KaGen/README.md

 #### Random Geometric Graphs RGG(n,r)
 Generate a random graph using the random geometric graph model RGG(n,r).
 Graphs will always be undirected and can be either two- or three-dimensional.
+NOTE: Use a square (cubic) number of chunks/processes for the two-dimensional (three-dimensional) generator.
 ##### Parameters
 ```
 -gen <rgg_2d|rgg_3d>